nkosmicki/GettingAndCleaningDataProject/README.md

 All data is downloaded and unzipped in the working directory.
 Attached is `codebook.md` which describes the variables, data, and alterations made to the data to adhere to the Tidy Data principles.

 `run_analysis.R` is included which can be run in RStudio to replicate the steps outlined in the course project to achieve the same output data set.
-The final output text file with all the data averaged is called 'averagedData.txt' and has been uploaded to this repository as well.
+The final output text file with all the data averaged is called `averagedData.txt` and has been uploaded to this repository as well.